idarahu/DE-project/FinalReport.md

 PostgreSQL is an open-source object-relational database solution with a solid background, up-to-date documentation, popularity across top-tech companies and a strong community.

 The database supports various data types, including JSON/JSONB; all the innovations come from Postgres extensions.
 It has different optimisation tools for analytical queries, such as indexes12 and table partitioning13.

-**Citus**

-However, the PostgresSQL build-in features deliver a powerful tool, but for better analytical query processing and potential database growth, the Citus14 extension would also be used in the solution.
-Citus is a Postgres extension that supports sharding, paralleling SQL across multiple nodes supported and owned by Microsoft15.
-It delivers insanely fast performance.
-Even with real-time data ingest and billions of rows of data.
-The idea of Citus extension was initially designed as an OLAP solution based on PostgreSQL.
-Moreover, the focus of development is changes, and today Citus does either: OLTP and HTAP16.

-**ClickHouse benchmark (Citus vs MariaDB with ColumnStore)**

-According to the ClickHouse benchmark, the main SQL competitor is MariaDB with ColumnStore extension.
-However, it does not support all SQL operations.
-The Citus outperforms the MariaDB in DB storage size and loading the data to the database but is less performant in cold and hot data retrieving.
-In the benchmark, the indexes optimisation was not used for Postgres solution, but with them, it would outperform the main competitor in many scenarios.

-**Production implementation facts**

-Postgres with Citus extension is used on Azure for a petabyte-scale analytical solution17.

 ## Part 3.
 Graph Database